pablog86/parse-nxos-config/README.md

 ## Usage & examples

-Just run the parse-conf.py script and select the config file.
+Just run the parse-conf.py script and select the config file and select the file from dialig.
 The output will be generated in the same directory.
+To merge xlsx info from Nexus A and Nexus B use excel_conf_merge.py